cdsittampalam/documentation/docs/Partner API.md

 Set Up Live
 -----------

-You generate a public key that is added to the Swagger UI.
-The public key enforces security by providing a signature in order to sign each request.
+As well as the API key, you generate a public key that is added to the Swagger UI.
+The public key allows a signature to be generated for signing each request.

 The signature is used to sign areas where security needs to be applied including: